Contents: How the Spine Works / What Can Go Wrong? / Resources to Fix Your Back

 There are many ways to strengthen the back, from weight training to bodyweight leverage exercises.
 We need the stimulation of active back work in a variety of activities.
 Lifting, carrying, and bending in all planes of motion help to improve and maintain back strength.

-Words like “pinched,” “ache,” “sharp,” “jammed,” and even “out”–as in “my back is out”–are all parts of normal conversations amongst high level athletes and garage gym trainees alike.
+We’ve all heard lots of different ways to describe back pain.
+Words like “pinched,” “aching,” “sharp,” “jammed,” and even “out”–as in “my back is out”–are all parts of normal conversations amongst high level athletes and garage gym trainees alike.

 There are quite a few pain generating structures in this region: ligaments, tendons, discs, muscles, and joints can all cause separate and combined issues.

 The connectedness and adaptability of the body points to more than one cause, even in what seems like a cut and dried injury to a specific area.

 Rather than focus on a particular area–not including issues after surgeries–it’s best to work on everything in a “wholistic” way.
 Pain occurs not just in one body part, but also as our body’s adaptation in reaction to an injury or trauma.

 Pain is a complicated issue and anybody selling you the “one secret way” to deal with it is either deluded or predatory.